๐Ÿ—บ๏ธGeospatial Engineering

 Geary's C

-• Local sensitivity emphasizes differences between neighboring values rather than deviations from the global mean
+Geary's C focuses on local differences between neighboring values rather than deviations from the global mean, making it more sensitive to local variation.

-• Value range runs from 00 (strong positive autocorrelation) through 11 (no autocorrelation) to 22 (negative autocorrelation)—inverse of Moran's I interpretation
+• Value range runs from 00 (strong positive autocorrelation) through 11 (no autocorrelation) to 22 (negative autocorrelation).
+Note this is the inverse of Moran's I interpretation: low Geary's C means high clustering.

-• Outlier detection makes Geary's C better at identifying local anomalies that Moran's I might miss in the global average
+• Because it compares neighbors directly, Geary's C is better at detecting local anomalies that Moran's I might average out in the global summary

-Compare: Moran's I vs. Geary's C—both measure spatial autocorrelation, but Moran's I is more sensitive to global patterns while Geary's C highlights local variations.
-Exam tip: if the question asks about "overall clustering tendency," use Moran's I; for "local anomalies," consider Geary's C.
+Compare: Moran's I vs. Geary's C: both measure spatial autocorrelation, but Moran's I is more sensitive to global patterns while Geary's C highlights local variations.
+If the question asks about "overall clustering tendency," use Moran's I; for "local anomalies," consider Geary's C.

 Geometric Operations & Simplification

-Geometric algorithms transform, combine, and simplify spatial features—essential for visualization, analysis, and managing computational complexity.
+Geometric algorithms transform, combine, and simplify spatial features for visualization, analysis, and managing computational complexity.

 Douglas-Peucker Algorithm